aarushc05/Portfolio/Machine Learning/ClusterTrader/README.md

 | `generate_best_performer.py` | Creates oracle portfolio using best method per period |
 | `streamlit_app.py` | Interactive dashboard for visualizing backtest results |

+## To Run Locally

+First run `download_all_sp500.py` which will generate a .pkl file necessary to run the streamlit application.

 ## Setup

 ```bash